Moving and Positioning – People

 Course Details

-- Duration: Half day (3 to 4 hours) for theory and awareness, or full day for practical training.
-Refresher training also available
+• Duration: Half day (3 to 4 hours) for theory or refresher, or full day for practical training.
+Refresher training also available.

-- Certificate: CPD-accredited Level 2 Moving and Positioning People
+• Certificate: CPD-Accredited Certificate of Achievement in Moving and Positioning People

 Who This Course Is For

-This course is right for any care staff whose role involves supporting individuals with movement, transfers, or repositioning, including:
+This course is right for any care staff whose role involves supporting individuals with movement, transfers, or repositioning.

 Moving and handling injuries remain one of the leading causes of musculoskeletal harm among health and social care workers in the UK.
 The HSE is clear that under the Manual Handling Operations Regulations 1992, employers must avoid hazardous manual handling where reasonably practicable, assess the risk where it cannot be avoided, and reduce that risk as far as possible.
 That duty includes ensuring staff are trained and competent, and that training is delivered by people qualified to deliver it.